jet/propulsion/DOCUMENTATION.md

 <a name="why-not-queue-all-the-things"></a>
 ## Processing Reactions based on a Store's Notifications vs Just using a Queue

-Its not uncommon for people to use a Queue (e.g. RabbitMQ, Azure Service Bus Queues, AWS SQS etc) to manage reactive processing.
+It's not uncommon for people to use a Queue (e.g. RabbitMQ, Azure Service Bus Queues, AWS SQS etc) to manage reactive processing.
 This typically involves wiring things up such that relevant events from the Store's notifications trigger a message on that queue.

 As a system grows in features, Reaction processing tends to grow into a workflow, with complex needs regarding being able to deal with partner system outages, view the state of a workflow, cancel complex processes etc. That's normally not now it starts off though, especially in any whitepaper trying to sell you a Queue, Low Code or FaaS.